Skip to main content

 LLM Evaluation with Spring AI and Dokimos: Building and Evaluating an AI Agent

-• A working Spring AI agent with RAG (Retrieval-Augmented Generation) capabilities
+• A working Spring AI agent with RAG (Retrieval-Augmented Generation).

-• A multi evaluator pipeline that checks faithfulness, hallucination, and answer quality
+• An evaluator pipeline that checks faithfulness, hallucination, and answer quality.

-• Insights into how your agent performs and where it can improve
+• A clear read on how the agent performs and where it falls short.

 Why Evaluate Your AI Agent?

-Quality is multidimensional: A response might be factually correct but poorly worded, or helpful but not grounded in your documents.
+Quality has many dimensions.
+An answer can be correct but unclear, or helpful but not backed by your documents.

 What We Are Building

-We will build a knowledge assistant for a fictional company's documentation.
+We build a knowledge assistant for a fictional company's docs.
 The assistant will:

-1. Accept user questions about products, policies, and services
+1. Take user questions about products, policies, and services.

-2. Retrieve relevant documents from a vector store
+2. Retrieve matching documents from a vector store.

-Then we will evaluate this assistant on multiple dimensions:
+Then we measure the assistant on four dimensions:

-• Faithfulness: Are the responses grounded in the retrieved documents?
+• Faithfulness: Are the answers backed by the retrieved documents?

-• Answer Quality: Are the responses helpful and complete?
+• Answer Quality: Are the answers helpful and complete?

-• Contextual Relevance: Is the retriever finding relevant documents?
+• Contextual Relevance: Is the retriever finding the right documents?

 • Hallucination Detection: Is the agent making things up?